prof-rossetti/georgetown-opim-243-201901/notes/python/modules/csv.md

 ## Writing CSV Files

-Write some Python dictionaries to a CSV file called "teams.csv" by running this script (i.e. `python write_teams.py`):
+Write some Python dictionaries to a CSV file called "teams.csv" by running this script:

 ```python
 # csv-mgmt/write_teams.py